 - Lunch: Lunch is usually lighter and takes place between 11 am and 12:30 pm.

 - Dinner: Dinner, like the rest of the meals, is early, between 17:00 and 19:00h.

 How tipping works in New York

-How tipping works in New York is one of the main questions visitors have.
-From our perspective, it is a complex issue.
+How tipping works in New York is one of the main doubts that visitors have.
+From our perspective, it is somewhat complex.
 To understand this service, first of all, we must know that waiters' salaries are very low and that with these tips they complete their salary.

 The tip must be between 15% and 20% of the bill.
 15%, when the service is correct; 18%, when the service is good, and 20% or more, when the service is excellent.
 Even so, the minimum recommended tip in New York is currently 18%.

 And if you don't tip, it's considered very rude and the waiter may even say something to you about it, especially if he thinks the service was good.

 At fast food places where you order at a counter before eating, you don't have to tip.
 These establishments usually have a tip jar for you to leave a tip, but it is not mandatory.
 Even so, many leave change.

 - Payment in cash: It is more usual and comfortable.
 To do this, you must calculate what you want to leave extra on the bill and pay it all together.
 If you do not have the exact amount, the waiter will ask you if you want change, you tell him yes and you leave him the tip of the change he has brought you.